Bytes - Your weekly dose of

 Estimate your income from business or profession.
 Add all the incomes from ongoing projects or assignments whose fees are already determined.
 Also, add the incomes which are expected on the basis of ongoing interactions with clients/customers.

-You are allowed to deduct the expenses which are directly related to your business or profession.
+You can deduct the expenses which are directly related to your business or profession.
 Rent, electricity, legal and professional fees, books, fuel expenses, the salary of employees, depreciation, etc. are some of the expenses which are allowed to be deducted from the income.

 Add incomes from remaining sources like house property, capital gains, income from other sources, etc. Then calculate the tax liability for your total income on the tax slab rates and deduct the TDS which has already been deducted from your income.